Lyme Science Blog

 Bogovič and colleagues studied inflammatory immune responses in patients with tick-borne encephalitis by measuring 24 cytokines and chemokines involved in innate and adaptive immune responses.¹

-The investigators found that at least 30% of patients developed post-encephalitic syndrome, while approximately 5% developed permanent neurological deficits such as paresis.
+The investigators reported that at least 30% of patients developed post-encephalitic syndrome, while approximately 5% developed permanent neurological deficits such as paresis.

 Patients with PES commonly reported symptoms including:

 The authors suggested that abnormal or prolonged immune responses after infection may contribute to these persistent symptoms.
-They also noted that immune system activity may take months to years to return to homeostasis after tick-borne encephalitis infection.¹
+They also noted that immune system activity may take months or years to return to homeostasis after tick-borne encephalitis.¹

 Immune-Mediated Illness After Infection

-One possible explanation for post-infectious syndromes is persistent immune activation.
+One proposed explanation for post-infectious syndromes is persistent immune activation.

 During infection, the immune system releases signaling molecules such as cytokines and chemokines to help control pathogens.
 These immune responses are essential for fighting infection.

-However, in some individuals the immune system may remain activated longer than expected.
-This prolonged immune response may affect the brain, nerves, and other organs.
+In some individuals, however, immune activation may persist longer than expected.
+Researchers are investigating whether this prolonged response can affect the brain, nerves, and other organs.

 Studies of tick-borne encephalitis suggest that inflammatory immune responses may be associated with persistent neurological symptoms after infection.¹